Code-Institute-Submissions/Garathd-milestone-project-2/readme.md

 ## Testing

 This web app was tested using firefox and Galaxy S5.
 I needed to include validation on the search fields to only allow alphanumeric entry as I noticed when I typed &&& it changed the api url.
+The Unit tests can be run by uncommenting the testing code in the index.html and advanced.html pages header section.

 ### Homepage Tests

+#### Manual Tests
 - ***Test case 1:*** Search by just countries
 - ***Test case 2:*** Search by countries and category
 - ***Test case 3:*** Search by countries and category with a search parameter